Distributed Optimization on Riemannian Manifolds for multi-agent networks: A Distributed Optimization algorithm on Riemannian Manifolds

 i) If $\pi(\cdot)$ denotes the foot of a tangent vector, then $\pi(\R_x (\eta_x)) = \pi(\T_{\eta_x}(\xi_x)). $,

 ii) $\T_{\eta_x}\,:\,\T_{x}\M \to \T_{\R(\eta_x)}\M $ is a linear map,

 iii) $\T_{0_x}(\xi_x) = \xi_x$

 Vector transports are in general more computationally appealing than parallel transport.
-We use the more intuitive notation (the same one as used for parallel transport) $\T_x^{y} := \T_{\eta_x}(\xi_x)$ for a vector transport with $y=\R_x({\eta_x})$.
-The vector transport is well defined as long as we stay within the injectivity radius.
-Note that we don't explicitly specify the retraction or the geodesic in the notation.
+The vector transport is well defined as long as we stay within the injectivity radius defined with respect to the retraction.